 "After the changing, our bodies can no longer survive outside the water.
 We develop gills and breathe by extracting oxygen from water.
-In
+In addition, we can no longer walk on land because our legs fuse into a large webbed tail," Lyric said.
+"Most of the elders can surface for varying amounts of time, which they do to see their young and give us guidance.
 However, the very old cannot surface at all."